isabelgordo/SharedEvolutionSocialMicrobiomes/README.md

 There are two models for the effects of mutations: one where mutations have a fixed effect MRSocialSingleSnew.cpp; another where mutations have exponentially distributed effects:
-SocialExpST400freq.cpp (that runs for 400 generations) or SocialExpST1500freq.cpp (that runs for 1500 generations)
+SocialExpST400freq.cpp (that runs for 400 generations) or SocialExpST1500freq.cpp (that runs for 1500 generations).
 Examples of scripts to run the codes are in scriptSocialExpS400.txt and scriptSocialExpS1500.txt